 You can practice your reaction time at home courtesy of The New York Times:

-Maybe Bolt was afraid to drive out of the blocks, especially since he false started at the 2011 World Championships.
+Maybe Bolt was afraid to drive out of the blocks, especially since he false-started at the 2011 World Championships.
 Whatever the case, Usain Bolt is still very fast.
-With a better start and his speed, Usain Bolt can be a dominate force in track and field for at least a few more years.
+With a better start and his speed, Usain Bolt can be a dominant force in track and field for at least a few more years.